Abibubble/ms4-lead-shot-hazard/README.md

 * For the font, I decided to stick with the standard HTML font family.
 As they're sans-serif fonts, they are easy to read for dyslexic and visually impaired users.
 * As the standard HTML font size is 16px, I kept it at that, ensuring to not have any fonts smaller than that, to aid visually impaired users.
 * The recommended smallest font size for accessible websites is 12px, so I ensured to keep all font sizes above that.
+* A lot of the text on the website, including all headers and buttons, has been transformed to uppercase.
+* This is to link with the strong and bold feel of the site.
+* This also connects the site to the band's logos, which all use uppercase text.

 ![An example of the font used](static/docs/img/fonts.png)